stuckerj1/bff/refactor_plan.md

 # ... read other params similarly
 ```

-Dry-run and rollout recommendation
+Rollout recommendation
 - Start with a single parameter_set (10k full refresh).
 Confirm:
   - GenerateData creates base & updates in the Controller's DataSourceLakehouse and the SQL schema if `source: sql`.
-  - IngestData and ApplyUpdates run successfully and write metrics to `BenchmarkLakehouse.metrics`.
+  - IngestData and ApplyUpdates run successfully and write metrics to `MetricsLakehouse.metrics`.
   - The Controller can read/aggregate metrics and (optionally) archive to ADLS.
 - Once validated, expand to additional parameter_sets and scale up to 1M runs with controlled concurrency.